DevExpress/testcafe/docs/articles/documentation/why-testcafe/README.md

 ## Interactive when you need it

 ### TestCafe Studio
-A GUI test recorder that makes the power of TestCafe accessible to people with zero programming experience.
+Use a GUI test recorder that makes the power of TestCafe accessible to people with zero programming experience.

 ### Live mode
 Instantly see how the changes you introduce impact the test.